Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 Source: AT&T Debt Details; author's illustration

-It made sense for AT&T to do that in the pre COVID-19 world as interest rates were rising and the economy was booming.
+It made sense for AT&T to do that in the pre-COVID-19 world as interest rates were rising and the economy was booming.
 Also, from a risk management perspective and given the uncertainty surrounding how its HBO Max offer will really perform it is prudent to remove and manage as much risk as possible.

 AT&T continues to manage its debt and announced several de-risking moves in May 2020 by which it will prepay around $12B in debt (including its $5.5B Term Loan Credit Agreement) in exchange for issuing $12.5B worth of dollar bonds with maturities in 2027, 2031, 2041, 2051 and 2060.
 Those new bond issuances are not part of the analysis though.